 Assessing emergent bilinguals: Celebra lo que saben

-By Doris Chávez-Linville, Director of English Learner Innovations, and Dr. Carol Johnson, National Education Officer
+By Doris Chávez-Linville, Director of Linguistic and Culturally Diverse Innovation, and Dr. Carol Johnson, International Education Officer

 According to estimates, between 60 and 75 percent of the world’s population speak two or more languages.
 The benefits of bilingualism are well documented: A larger working memory, better reading and listening skills, greater empathy and openness, and expanded job opportunities.
 Bilinguals are also better at multi-tasking and solving problems, and they generally perform better than monolinguals on standardized tests (Vince 2016; Kinzler 2016; Burton 2018).